 - In a medium sized bowl, whisk to combine the flour, baking powder, salt, cinnamon and nutmeg.
 Set aside.

 - In the bowl of an electric mixer, beat the butter and sugar together until well combined.
 With the mixer running, add the vanilla and the egg yolks.
-Turn the mixer to low and add the sour cream alternatively with the dry ingredients.
+Turn the mixer to low and add the sour cream.
+Use a spatula to stir in the dry ingredients until just combined.

 - While donuts chill, gather what you need for frying.
-Line a plate, cutting board or baking tray with paper towels.
+Line a plate with paper towels.
 Take out a spider strainer and/or tongs.

 - In a medium sized, microwave safe bowl,* whisk to combine the powdered sugar, melted butter and vanilla.
 Add the hot water a tablespoon at a time until you reach the consistency you desire.